barcek/aqfr/README.md

 The hashbang at the top of the file assumes the presence of Elixir.

+### Making changes

+The src/ folder contains a Mix project, with the primary aqfr source file at src/lib/aqfr.ex.
+This setup allows the script to be developed and tested with the use of the Mix build tool.

+The output file can be produced by running the shell script at src/get, which copies the primary file to the root directory, uncomments the final line and makes the output file executable, as well as copies the primary file version number to src/mix.exs.

 ## Options

 The following can be passed to `aqfr`: